captainbarbosa/dude-wheres-my-ISS/README.md

 ###Usage Instructions:

-Download this code and `main.rb` on your local machine, making sure you have the gems `rest-client` and `json` installed.
+Download this code and run `main.rb` on your local machine, making sure you have the gems `rest-client` and `json` installed.

 ###Example Output:
 ```